Get

 Are Oriental Shorthairs Hypoallergenic?

 Oriental Shorthair cats are not considered hypoallergenic because they produce the same allergens as other cats.
 While some people may find that Oriental Shorthairs cause fewer allergic reactions than other breeds, this is not a guarantee.
-Ultimately, every cat—and person—is different, and how one cat affects an individual is highly subjective.
+Ultimately, every cat—and person—is different, and how one cat affects an individual is highly variable.

 The Allergen Factor